AaronErhardt/AaronErhardt.github.io/src/factory_advanced.md

 # Advanced factories

-In this chapter we will build an even more advanced UI for modifying the visible counters:
+In this chapter we will build an even more advanced UI for modifying the available counters:

 ![App screenshot dark](img/screenshots/factory-advanced-dark.png)